 - Description: Yellow sputum can vary from light yellow to intense yellow.

-- Cause: The yellow coloration is caused by the presence of white blood cells (leukocytes), which are released during an infection to fight the pathogens.
+- Cause: The yellowing is caused by the presence of white blood cells (leukocytes), which are released to fight the pathogens during an infection.

-- Meaning: Yellow sputum in bronchitis may indicate that the body is reacting to an infection.
-This can occur in acute bronchitis when the inflammation progresses or a bacterial infection develops.
-It can also occur in chronic bronchitis when the mucous membrane of the airways is inflamed for a longer period of time.
+- Meaning: Yellow sputum in bronchitis can indicate that the body is reacting to an infection.
+This can occur in acute bronchitis as the inflammation progresses or a bacterial infection develops.
+It can also occur in chronic bronchitis when the lining of the airways remains inflamed for an extended period.

 -